Complete Guide: Installing Manjaro with Secure Boot Enabled

 cryptsetup open "$INS"2 cryptroot

-Format the container using your preferred file system – If your device is flash based you can use f2fs which is created for flash or you can use ext4 which is a defacto standard for Linux.
+Format the container using your preferred file system – If your device is Flash-based, you can use f2fs, created for Flash, or you can use ext4, which is a defacto standard for Linux.

 mkfs.ext4 /dev/mapper/cryptroot